Jan0SG/SMS-Encryption-using-RSA-and-RSA-CRT/README.md

-In this project, I implemented the RSA robust encryption mechanism to safeguard SMS communications simulated on a chat application, ensuring confidentiality and integrity.
+Developed a secure Android messaging application implementing SMS encryption using the RSA algorithm and its optimized variant RSA-CRT (Chinese Remainder Theorem).
+Implemented client-server architecture with RSA encryption on the client-side and RSA/RSA-CRT decryption on the server.